industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 ### General task

 In this application example, the connection to the PLC using this application is managed and several signals from the bottles' filling process are traced.
 The publishing of signals' data to Databus is also shown in this application example.
-Then, the corresponding signals are read using the Flow Creator.
+Then, the signals published to Databus are read using IIH Essentials application.

-It can be noticed that a high frequency noise can be traced using this application as well.
-It is due to the ability of this application to trace high frequency signals.
-Why this application can do that?
-As will be explained in the Configuration guide, the sampling period of the signals is directly derived from the PLC's cyclic interrupt's sampling period.
+Moreover, the high speed traicing is showed.
+This application has an ability to trace high frequency signals.
+As it is explained in the Documentation, the sampling period of the signals is directly derived from the PLC's cyclic interrupt's sampling period.

 ![task](docs/graphics/Overview.png)